mazerab/reality-capture-backend-app/README.md

 ## Introduction

-This server app calls the Forge Reality Capture API to process images found on your smartphones and generate an OBJ file.
+This server app calls the Forge Reality Capture API to process images found on your smartphone and generate an OBJ file.
 An OBJ file is an open geometry definition file format that represents 3D geometry alone.

 The flow is simple: